Practice Problems

 Momentum and Energy

-On this worksheet you will be investigating the relationships between momentum and energy.
+On this worksheet you will be investigating the relationships between impulse, work, energy, conservation of momentum in both one- and two-dimensions, and projectile motion.

 Question 1